simelation/simhub-plugins/packages/simhub-sli-plugin/README.md

 #### vJoy installation

-So some bad news: the version of the vJoy library provided with SimHub (as of 7.3.0) can cause a crash of SimHub.
-So, we don't want to use that version.
-In fact, the plugin won't allow it: you should see a warning banner like `vJoy unavailable: dll version 216 is known to cause crashses`.
-The minimum version of vJoy that I have tested that works is 2.1.8 (2.1.7 might be OK but I can't find it to try).
-The library version with SimHub is 2.1.6.
+So some bad news: some versions of the vJoy library can cause a crash of SimHub.
+So, we don't want to use those versions.
+Good news: the plugin won't allow it - you should see a warning banner like `vJoy unavailable: dll version 216 is known to cause crashses`.
+The minimum version of vJoy that I have tested that works is 2.1.8.
+2.1.6 is definitely bad and 2.1.7 I can't find it to try.
 Some more info [here](https://github.com/SHWotever/SimHub/issues/696).

-Good news is that the even though SimHub provides the vJoy library, it doesn't use it!
-And the next version is going to remove it.
-So, we can overwrite any version that is there with a working version such that the plugin will use that.

-Also, the driver version needs to match the library version in order for things to work.
+Also with vJoy, the driver version needs to match the library version in order for things to work.
 Again, the plugin will show a warning banner if that's not the case (`vJoy unavailable: driver version 221 doesn't match dll version 216`).

 Here's what I recommend doing: